laurabejder/bike-safety-nyc/README.md

 despite the name, this dataset also includes solo bike accidents (crashes where only one bike and no other vehicles were involved).

 ## New skills
 I spent quite a bit of time in QGIS mapping New York, bikelanes, accidents etc. and making all the information comprehensible to a reader.
+And I now feel more confident working with QGIS to make maps that are beyond the limits of datawrapper.

 In this project I also managed to create a simple javascript function that makes a series of images shift between each other.
 This allowed me to better illustrate how the bike lane network has been expanded over time.
 I enjoyed having a visual idea and actually be able to create it (although the quality could have been better – time to learn illustrator?) and expanding these skills is definitely something I'll work on during the next projects.

-- comparing and standardizing.
-- A section about what new skills, approaches, etc you used, or where you grew the most during the project
+Another thing I have learned while working on this project, is how difficult it can be to make comparisons.
+I began with an idea of comparing number of bike accidents in Copenhagen and New York.
+However, for this number to make any sense, it had to be put in relation to the number of people who actually bike in each city.
+It turned out to be impossible to get reliable numbers for Copenhagen.
+I could have standardized by population but I know from experience  and research that a much larger share of Copenhageners bike so those numbers would have been pretty off.
+Unable to standardize and then compare the accident numbers, I had to pivot and focus more on New York City in itself.
+Going through those though processes has made me more aware of the limitations of data.

 ## Further work
 - A section about things you tried to do or wanted to do but did not have the skills/time (but if you have more time you might do)